tgirke/GEN242-2021/content/en/manuals/rprogramming/rprogramming.md

 separate help (`*.Rd`) files.
 This process can be simplified and partially automated by taking advantage of a more recent R package development environment composed of several helper packages including `devtools`, `usethis`, `roxygen2` and `sinew`.
-Many books and online resources document this process in more detail.
-Here is a small selection of useful documentation about R package development:
+Many books and web sites document this process in more detail.
+Here is a small selection of useful online documentation about R package development:

 -   Book: [R Packages](https://r-pkgs.org/index.html) by Hadley Wickham and Jenny Bryan